geoserver/geoserver/doc/en/user/source/production/troubleshooting.rst

 jmap
 ````

-`jmap <http://java.sun.com/javase/6/docs/technotes/tools/share/jmap.html>`__ is a tool to gather information about the a Java virtual machine.
+`jmap <http://java.sun.com/javase/6/docs/technotes/tools/share/jmap.html>`__ is a tool to gather information about the Java virtual machine.
 It can be used in a few interesting ways.

 By running it without arguments (other than the process id of the JVM) it will print out a **dump of the native libraries used by the JVM**.
 This can come in handy when one wants to double check GeoServer is actually using a certain version of a native library (e.g., GDAL)::